MWGitHub/spotbrowse/README.md

 * Return to the currently playing artist

 ###Usage
 To build the project run the following script in the cloned directory:
 `./build.sh`

 To watch for changes and automatically build run this command in the cloned directory:
 `./watch.sh`

-Open index.html in the browser to see the page.
+Open index.html in the browser to load the page.

 ###TODO
 - [ ] Allow navigation history for back and forward